VidathTheekshana/Iot_Weather-monitoring_system/README.md

-IoT Weather Monitoring System
+#IoT Weather Monitoring System

-This project is an IoT-based Weather Monitoring System using ESP8266 (NodeMCU) that measures Temperature, Humidity, Air Quality (CO₂), and Pressure.
+This project is an IoT-based Weather Monitoring System built using ESP8266 (NodeMCU).
+It is designed to measure Temperature, Humidity, Air Quality (CO₂ concentration), and Pressure.
-The data is displayed on a 16x2 I2C LCD and sent to ThingSpeak for remote monitoring and analysis.
+The collected data is displayed on a 16x2 I2C LCD and simultaneously uploaded to ThingSpeak Cloud for remote monitoring and analysis.

 Features

-Reads Temperature & Humidity using DHT11 sensor
+Monitors Temperature and Humidity using a DHT11 sensor

-Measures Air Quality (CO₂ concentration) with MQ135 sensor
+Detects Air Quality (CO₂ concentration) using an MQ135 gas sensor

-Simulated Pressure values displayed on LCD and uploaded to ThingSpeak
+Displays simulated Pressure values on LCD and uploads to ThingSpeak

-Real-time sensor values displayed on 16x2 I2C LCD with progress bars
+Provides real-time sensor data on a 16x2 I2C LCD with progress bar visualization

-IoT integration with ThingSpeak Cloud
+Uploads sensor readings to ThingSpeak Cloud for IoT integration

-Data accessible anywhere via ThingSpeak Dashboard
+Enables data access from anywhere through the ThingSpeak Dashboard

 Components Used